deb-intel/GramineTest/Documentation/custom-installation.rst

 Install Gramine on your server
 =====================================

 Install Gramine and all components on your server.
 Select this option if you have an existing application and you want to take advantage of SGX without making modifications.
-You must create your own manifest.
+This option requires you to create your own manifest.

 **Select**  :doc:`quickstart` instructions to quickly install and run Gramine.
 For full build instructions, see :doc:`devel/building`.